-- Book collection – embark your IAS preparation by collecting authorized books for each subject.
-Hindi Medium aspirants can refer IAS Books in Hindi Medium.
-NCERT books from class 6 to 12 can be considered as the holy books for civil service preparation.
-NCERT text books cannot be omitted from basic reading.
+- Book collection – embark on your IAS preparation by collecting standard books for UPSC for each subject.
+Hindi Medium aspirants can refer to IAS Books in Hindi Medium.
+NCERT books from class 6 to 12 are the holy books for starting UPSC preparation.
+NCERT textbooks cannot be omitted from basic reading.
 Refer: List of Useful NCERT Books for UPSC Preparation

-- News paper reading- read news paper on a pretty regular basis to correlate current affairs with each subject.
-Remember that UPSC will form questions on logical basis rather than direct questions.
-This article will help you on this topic How to read Hindu newspaper for IAS exam .
+- Newspaper reading- read the newspaper on a pretty regular basis to correlate current affairs with each subject.
+Remember that UPSC will form questions on a logical basis rather than direct questions.
+This article will help you on this topic How to read the Hindu newspaper for IAS exam?

 - Magazine reading- apart from newspapers, magazines like Yojana, Kurukshetra, the frontline, etc plays a decisive role in improving your writing skills for mains.
 Refer: How to read Yojana for IAS Exam.

 - Writing practice- practice answering questions from UPSC Previous Question papers.
 Set a time limit for each question and practice more to improve your writing skills.

 - Question paper analysis- a complete analysis of previous years’ question papers will give you an idea about the recent trend in question formulation.
 In fact, there is no guarantee from UPSC or UPSC doesn’t set a certain percentage for each subject.

 - Mock tests and interpretation– Attending a mock test will enable you to evaluate your strength and weakness.
 Simply attending mock tests won’t work out, but the interpretation of mistakes and its correction will let you quickly march to your desired service.
 Our flagship UPSC Prelims Test Series designed to evaluate all your skills, strength, and weakness